 All the Applet present is an extension of the java.applet.Applet class.
 These classes are necessary for the execution of an applet.
 They include various methods for the applet such as methods to fetch and display images and play an audio clip, resize an applet, to get applet parameters, etc.

-Demonstrate a simple Applet example.
+Demonstrate a simple Applet example in Java.

 public class FirstApplet extends Applet